sebnozzi/miniscript.ts/ROADMAP.md

   - split
   - insert
   - remove
-- Implicits don't "pollute" the global scope
+- Intrinsics don't "pollute" the global scope
   They are resolved if anything else fails AFTER the global scope is exhausted.
 That's why they don't appear.
 - Implement special-identifiers: